Javid-Sadigli/Chat-App-With-KDC-Implementation/README.md

 ## Features of the Project
 This project's main features are as follows:
 * Key Distribution Center implementation that provides secure key distribution using RSA encryption.
-* Session based authentication that provides users to login and regisrer securely.
+* Session based authentication that provides users to login and register securely.
 * Socket.io implementation that provides users a secure WebSocket server to chat with each other
 * Using of JSON files as database for saving datas.